revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

 77. Can we use `join` to join more than 2 tables in SQL?
-If yes, then give an query for it as an example.
+If yes, then give a query for it as an example.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)